-The authors also made detailed estimates of interception loss for an ~80year-old Douglas-fir stand, based on careful
+The authors also made detailed estimates of interception loss for an ~80-year-old Douglas-fir stand, based on careful measurements of throughfall.

-Figure 3.
-Increase in annual recharge, as a percentage of annual precipitation, associated with clear-cut harvests, as a function of annual precipitation.
-Based on equations given in Table 4 of the report. measurements of throughfall.
 Interception loss is that portion of precipitation that is intercepted by forest canopy and evaporated back into the atmosphere.
 They found that interception losses for this stand entailed about 20% of annual precipitation.